vzahorui/vzahorui.github.io/_posts/2020-03-04-vector-projection.md

 &nbsp;&nbsp;&nbsp;&nbsp;
 $\overrightarrow{a} \cdot \overrightarrow{a_1} = \lVert a\rVert \lVert a_1\rVert \cos{\alpha}$

 The key takeaway from it is that the dot product of two vectors is useful in calculation of vector projection.
+Other than that it is measure of similarity of two vectors.